deepaksood619/deepaksood619.github.io/docs/mathematics/statistics/crash-course-statistics.md

 - Type 2 Error -
   - False negatives: There was an effect, but we didn't see it.

-## You know i am all about that Bayes
+## You know I am all about that Bayes

 - Bayesian statistics is about updating beliefs and can be used to test hypotheses.
 - Bayes' Factor - Represents the amount of information that we've learned about our hypotheses from the data